The Cheetah Girls (soundtrack): Critical reception

 Johnny Loftus from Allmusic reviewed the album stating: "From the Disney Channel comes a TV movie adaptation of Deborah Gregory's Cheetah Girls book series.
 It's the continuing adventures of a smart, sassy singing group as they make their way in the pop music world with nothing but their wits and musical chops to guide them.
 Along the way, they live a little, rock a little, and learn a lot".
 Common Sense Media's review of the album complimented The Cheetah Girls' singing, but called the production "prefabricated" and generally disapproved of the musical presentation.

 Track listing

 Chart performance

 The album charted at number one on the Billboard Kid Album charts on October 25, 2003.
 The album spent a total of sixty-five weeks on the chart.
 The special edition of the album charted at number three on the Billboard Kid Album charts on July 10, 2004.

-Song descriptions

-"Together We Can": The Cheetah Girls perform this song during the opening credits at a kids' birthday party, which goes horribly wrong where Aqua, Dorinda, and Chanel end up tripping each other causing them to be a laughing stock.

-"Girlfriend": Sung by Char.
-It is played in the background in the beginning of the movie while Galleria and Chanel are dancing in front of a store.

-"Cinderella": The Cheetah Girls perform the song for their audition for the talent show.
-It is this song that makes Jackal Johnson believe they are the next big thing.
-The music is played on a laptop by Chanel's younger brother.

-"Breakthrough": Sung by Hope 7.
-It is played in the background while Chanel goes shopping for new Cheetah Girls dress.

-"Girl Power": The Cheetah Girls perform this song at Def Duck Records trying to prove to Jackal Johnson they can sing good enough that they don't need the masks and lip-syncing, which is what he wanted them to do.
-The song samples "All Night Long" by Wild Orchid.

-"End of the Line" Sung by Christi Mac (of Hope 7).
-It is played in the movie after the girls have a fight.

-"C'mon": Sonic Chaos, The Cheetah Girls' rival, performs this song at the talent show.

-"Cheetah Sisters": The Cheetah Girls began performing this near the end of the movie, as Galleria tries to make up with the girls.
-The scene changes as they are singing, and they perform this at the talent show, and win.
-Sonic Chaos perform the music.